 The journal does not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles, this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

-We are interested in hearing from researchers working in the field of medical ethics who:
+We are looking for researchers working in the field of medical ethics who are committed to open access, data sharing, and innovation in scientific publishing.

-- Are frequently listed as a corresponding author (first or last author) during the last five years
+- be frequently listed as a corresponding author (first or last author) during the last five years;

 Suitable Editorial Board Members for BMC Medical Ethics must also:

-- Provide a professional and supportive service to our authors and ensure that manuscripts fulfill the requirements of the journal and are handled efficiently and appropriately through peer-review.
+- provide a professional and supportive service to our authors and ensure that manuscripts fulfil the requirements of the journal and are handled efficiently and appropriately through peer-review.

 What does being an Editorial Board Member (EBM) involve?

-- EBMs for BMC Medical Ethics should be willing to handle a minimum of 12 manuscripts per year through peer review across a range of disciplines within their broader subject area.
+EBMs for BMC Medical Ethics should be willing to handle a minimum of twelve (12) manuscripts per year through peer review across a range of disciplines within their broader subject area.

 More details about the responsibilities of our editorial board members and FAQs can be found here.